-Upstart is an excellent choice for applicants with little to no credit history and have a quality education or a high-paying job.
-Upstart personal loans are tailored to meet the needs of the individual applicant.
+Upstart is an excellent choice of lender for applicants who have little to no credit history and a quality education or a high-paying job.
+Upstart personal loans are tailored to meet the needs of the individual applicants.
 This is especially helpful for young professionals or recent college graduates.
-There is a minimum credit score requirement of 640 but there is not a minimum lines of credit or years of credit history required in order to apply.
+There is a minimum credit score requirement of 620, but there are no minimum lines of credit or years of credit required in order to apply.
 Factors that go into determining eligibility include:

 Although the approval process is tailored to meet the needs of the individual applicant, being approved can be challenging.
 The average Upstart personal loan borrower has the following credentials:

 The above credentials can be difficult to meet because most borrowers are looking to consolidate debt, like credit card debt or student loans.

 Upstart unsecured personal loans do have fees to consider.
 It enforces a loan origination fee of one percent to six percent.
 The loan origination fee is taken out of the loan before the funds are disbursed to you, so one percent to six percent of the total amount of the loan is taken out.
 This percentage is determined by how qualified the borrower is.
 The higher rates go to less qualified applicants.

 Upstart also charges late fees at a standard rate of five percent or $15 (whichever is greater) on late payments.
 It's a good idea to make sure your monthly payments arrive on time.
 Unlike some of its competitor lending companies, Upstart does not charge a check processing fee or a prepayment penalty.
 A prepayment penalty is an additional charge for paying off a loan early.